-Nice loop at 909 that hits the highlights.
+This is a nice loop at 909 that hits the highlights.
 With the exception of Timbuktu

-most any skill level can handle this loop, as any features that make you uncomfortable can be walked.
+, almost any skill level can handle this loop, as any features that make you uncomfortable can be walked.

 Bring your bug spray.

 This is a good loop to get a decent workout as well as some fun descents.
 To start on the Snowmobile Trail

 you pop in directly behind the parking lot on Tyrell.
 You'll follow that trail until it intersects with Mustang

 , which will look like some doubletrack.
 Mercury

 will be on the left after taking a left onto Mustang